smrgeoinfo/vocabulary/geochemistry/html/AnalyticalTechniqueMerg2.md

 - Child of:
  [`chromatographyanalysis`](#chromatographyanalysis)

-- A chromatography analysis in which the mobile phase is a gas
+- A chromatography analysis in which the mobile phase is a gas.
+Subclasses are differentiated on the sample preparation workflow (e.g. pyrolysis) and the type of detector used to analyze the eluates.
+This vocabulary does not define an exhaustive set of subclasses.

 - **Source:**
 Astromat,